YeOldeDM/lets-godot-roguelike/pages/step-2-collision.md

 ```
 This process of deleting old code and replacing it with new code as we expand our objects' functionality is refered to as "refactoring our code".
 It's likely that most of the initial code you write will end up being refactored at least once (if not twice or thrice) over the development of your game.

-You'll notice that we've been using a lot of these magic `Vector2` guys in our code.
+You'll notice that we've been using a lot of these magic `Vector2` things in our code.
 If "Vector Math" sounds scary to you, you might want to go give [this article](http://docs.godotengine.org/en/stable/learning/features/math/vector_math.html) a read (it's short).
 We probably wont be doing anything too fancy with vectors in this project; mostly we will be using them as xy coordinates.
+But it doesn't hurt having at least a comfortable understanding of vectors, as they are a commonly-used thing in almost any kind of game.

 ![][screencoord]
 *Remember that in our 2D environment, our Y axis moves **downward** along the positive axis; where most environments work with their comparable axis going positive **upward**.
 Since the origin of our canvas(our game window's screenspace) is in the top-left corner, this begins to make sense.*